miguelclosa-ca/BASIC-Instrument/README.md

 * Additionally, there also contained a table of all the frequencies the SOUND command used.
 Neat!
 ![image](https://github.com/miguelclosa-ca/BASIC-Instrument/assets/60299649/6a9237c7-e32c-46a6-85f8-23a498d32158)

-2. The batteries in my PCjr's keyboard were died and leaked
+2. The batteries in my PCjr's keyboard were dead and leaked somewhat
 * When the time came to try the program out on physical hardware, I made the big mistake of leaving batteries in something that was not going to be used for quite some time, and discovered some very nasty batteries.
 * After a quick removal and wipe with alcohol, I thankfully observed no rust and continued on with adding new batteries
 * ***for the sake of preservation, I remembered to remove the batteries from the keyboard after my physical hardware test.***